 That’s why it’s pretty important for high-volume gyms to develop a proper database with reports and health metrics related to each client’s fitness assessment.

-The specifics of such fitness assessment can also assist you in setting realistic fitness objectives for your members.
+The specifics of the fitness testing can also assist you in setting realistic fitness objectives for your members.
 That way monitoring their progress over time becomes much easier.

 It gets easier to plan a route once the starting destination is known in an individual’s fitness journey.